-Join Richard Harrington for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with FotoMagico.
+Join Richard Harrington for an in-depth discussion in this video What you should know before watching this course, part of Learning FotoMagico.

 - Before you dig into this course, there's a couple of key things I'd like you to know.
 First up, please remember that FotoMagico is a Macintosh-only application.
 This means that you'll need to be running a Mac with OS X. Now, FotoMagico does offer older versions of the software, so if you're not on the latest Mac OS, you'll still be able to watch this course and be able to get the core functionality.
 There have been some changes to the user interface as the application has moved through versions, but a lot of the core features remain the same.
 I'll be using the current version of the software to walk you through what's possible, but of course, just like many apps in the Mac App Store, FotoMagico frequently has updates.